-Since 2019 City Engineering has offered the Greenway Restoration Internship Program.
-Interns in this summer program perform restoration field work on the City’s stormwater land, including ponds, greenways and rain gardens.
+Since 2019 City Engineering has offered two seasonal Conservation Trainee positions.
+Trainees in this growing season program perform restoration field work on the City’s stormwater land, including ponds, greenways and rain gardens.

 - Remove invasive plants by manual, mechanical or chemical means including digging, hand pulling, power brush cutting, foliar spraying, cut-stump treatments and others.

-- Identify and inventory common plant and animal species, especially highly problematic invasive species.
+- Learn to identify and inventory common plant species, especially highly problematic invasive species.

 - Plant and care for desirable plants including plugs, seedlings or seeds.

-- Collect native seeds for use on greenways and ponds under the guidance of the Greenway Vegetation Coordinator.
+- Collect native seeds for use on greenways and ponds under the guidance of staff.

-- Make informed decisions about restoration approaches on ponds and greenways under the guidance of the Greenway Vegetation Coordinator.
+- Make informed decisions about restoration approaches on ponds and greenways under the guidance of the Greenway Vegetation Coordinator and/or Conservation Technician.

-- Survey medians for invasive species, safety/vision hazards, aesthetics and plant health.
+- Evaluate city rain gardens and medians for invasive species, safety/vision hazards, look and plant health.
 Remove undesirable vegetation as necessary.